carlosjasso/mad-coders/README.md

 ### 💻 Project automated tasks

-Execute the `python3 tasks.py` command to see the available CLI options or check out the [tasks.json](.vscode/tasks.json) file to see what VSCode tasks are available to be executed from the Command Palette.
+Execute the `python3 -m tasks` command to see the available CLI options or check out the [tasks.json](.vscode/tasks.json) file to see what VSCode tasks are available to be executed from the Command Palette.

 > 💡 VSCode Tasks will use the selected python interpreter.